Frequently asked questions

 What is the difference between CBT and psychodynamic counselling?

-As a psychodynamic therapist, I am sometimes asked “What is the difference between CBT and psychodynamic counselling?”
-In answering I try to offer a balanced picture.
-Even though CBT is –at least compared to the psychodynamic approach, – the new kid on the block.
-It is reported to be able to help some people, sometimes.
+As psychodynamic therapists, we are sometimes asked “What is the difference between CBT and psychodynamic counselling?”
+In answering we try to offer a balanced picture.
+Even though CBT is, at least compared to the psychodynamic approach, the new kid on the block, it is reported to be able to help some people, sometimes.